Mount Adams (Washington): Camping

 Campgrounds near Mount Adams are open during the snow-free months of summer.
-Campgrounds in the area include the Takhlakh Lake Campground, offering views across the lake of Mount Adams; Olallie Lake; Horseshoe Lake; Killen Creek; Council Lake; and Keenes Horse Camp.
 Adams Fork Campground and Twin Falls Campground are located along the Lewis and Cispus Rivers.
 Most lakes within the Midway High Lakes Area offer scenic views of Mount Adams and its glaciers.
-Adams Fork Campground, Cat Creek Campground, and Twin Falls Campground are located nearer to Mount Adams and are just a few of the many campgrounds along the scenic Lewis and Cispus Rivers.

-In the Morrison Creek area, there are three designated campgrounds: Morrison Creek Campground, Mount Adams Horse Camp, and the Wicky Creek Shelter.
-Many climbers use the Cold Springs Trailhead as a campground as well.

-There are three campgrounds in the Mount Adams Recreation Area.
-A campground is located at Bird Lake, Mirror Lake, and Bench Lake.
-Bench Lake is the largest campground of the three and has excellent views up the Hellroaring Canyon.

-Farther down the southeast slope of Adams, the Washington State Department of Natural Resources (DNR) has two campgrounds along Bird Creek: Bird Creek Campground and Island Cabin Campground.
-Island Cabin is also used in winter by snowmobilers.
+The Morrison Creek area has three designated campgrounds, while the Mount Adams Recreation Area also has three.
+Farther down the southeast slope of Adams, the Washington State Department of Natural Resources (DNR) has two campgrounds along Bird Creek.

 Several of the campgrounds in the National Forest and all campgrounds in the Mount Adams Recreation Area require fees.
 The campgrounds on DNR lands require a Discover Pass.

 Winter recreation

 For winter recreation, there are a number of Washington state sno-parks on the south side that are popular with snowmobilers and cross-country skiers.
 There are three sno-parks on Mount Adams south slope: Snow King, Pineside, and Smith Butte Sno-parks.
 The south side of the mountain, especially the A.G.
 Aiken Lava Bed, is especially popular with snowmobilers and skiers.
 The Mount Adams Recreation Highway (FR 80) is plowed all the way to Pineside and Snow King Sno-parks at about 3000 ft elevation for most of the year, as long as there is enough money in the Forest Service's winter budget.
 Smith Butte Sno-park, at about 4000 ft, is accessible in low-snow years.
 Most of the time, the road is not plowed all the way to Smith Butte.
-The Forest Service does this in order to not dry up the forest service's snowplowing funds.

 While the south side has several sno-parks near Adams, the north side has only one nearby, the Orr Creek Sno-park.
 This sno-park provides winter access to the Midway High Lakes Area.
 All the sno-parks in the area require a Washington state Sno-Park Permit.